Lady Friend: Release and reception

+In the press, Billboard magazine described "Lady Friend" as an "infectious wild rocker" with a "strong dance beat" and predicted that it would climb the Billboard Hot 100 "in short order".
+Cash Box said that it "crams exciting instrumental work with snappy vocals."
+Record World said that the Byrds "play their instruments with effect and their song builds into quite an experience."

 The Byrds performed the song during their appearance at the Monterey Pop Festival and a recording of this performance can be found on the 1992 The Monterey International Pop Festival CD box set.
 The song was omitted from the Byrds' next album, The Notorious Byrd Brothers, partly due to its lack of commercial success as a single and partly due to Crosby having been fired from the band by McGuinn and Hillman midway through the recording of the album.

 Stereo mixes

 Having initially been mixed in mono for its release as a single in 1967, "Lady Friend" wasn't released in stereo until its inclusion on the 1987 compilation album, Never Before.
 However, this version of the song also featured the addition of overdubbed drums, played by an unnamed session musician during preparation of the album.
 Rogan has described fan reaction to the new drumming as almost universally negative, with many listeners feeling that the addition of then-modern sounding drums was completely inappropriate and incongruous.
 Subsequently, this doctored version of the song has not appeared on any other album release.

 A new stereo remix of the song, without the drum overdubs, was released on The Byrds box set in 1990.
 The song was also added as a bonus track to the 1996 Columbia/Legacy reissue of the Younger Than Yesterday album.
 In addition to its appearance on the expanded reissue of Younger Than Yesterday, "Lady Friend" also appears on several Byrds' compilations, including History of The Byrds, The Original Singles: 1967–1969, Volume 2, The Essential Byrds, and There Is a Season.